sharoncornelius/idpf-specification/idpf_specification.md

 Other capabilities like ATS, VPD, serial number and others are optional and may be exposed based on the specific hardware capabilities.

-## PCIE MMIO (Memory Mapped IO) map
+## PCIE MMIO (Memory Mapped IO) Map

 ### Registers

-Fixed: Mailbox registers, Control and status Registers. .
-See register Register Section
+Fixed: Mailbox registers, Control, and status registers.
+See register section

 Flexible: Queue and Interrupt registers.
-See Register section.
+See register section.

-Note : When the driver writes a device register and then reads that same register the device might return the old register value (value before the register write) unless the driver keeps 2 ms latency between the write access and the read accesses.
+**_Note:_** When the driver writes a device register and then reads that same register the device might return the old register value (value before the register write) unless the driver keeps 2 ms latency between the write access and the read accesses.

 # Versioning (Device, Driver, virtchannel version)

-## Device versioning
+## Device Versioning

-As mentioned in the Device identification, a Device ID and Subdev ID defines the Device version.
-A base Device ID for PF and VF Device is defined and a subdev ID of zero as a default for the device.
-The Device ID and subdev ID can be used to have separate register offsets for the fixed portions of register space such as the mailbox.
+As mentioned in the device identification, a Device ID and Subdev ID defines the device version.
+A base device ID for PF and VF Device is defined and a subdev ID of zero as a default for the device.
+The device ID and subdev ID can be used to have separate register offsets for the fixed portions of register space such as the mailbox.

-## Virtchannel: Mailbox protocol versioning
+## Virtchannel: Mailbox Protocol Versioning

-The Driver shall start the Mailbox communication with the Control plane by first negotiating the mailbox protocol version that both can support.
+The driver shall start the mailbox communication with the control plane by first negotiating the mailbox protocol version that both can support.
 The information is passed in the mailbox buffer pointed to by the mailbox command descriptor.

 VF/PF posts its highest supported version number to the CP (Control Plane Agent).
 CP responds with its virtchannel version number in the same format, along with a return code.
 Reply from CP has CP’s virtchannel major/minor versions.